for Enlisted Sailors, Veterans, Spouses & Family!

 Next you want to gather all your material and enroll in any NETPDTC NAVEDTRA courses.
 The rate specific courses are your bread and butter but do not take on too many courses at once - the goal is to be consistent and study properly.
-There are several sources you can use when gathering your advancement material that your bib references.
-Please remember though that classified material and other military pubs or manuals may not be available for download.
-Some of this material may be available right at your place of work or parent command if you are TAD.
+There are several sources you can use when gathering your advancement material that is referenced in your bibs.
+Remember though that classified material and other military pubs or manuals may not be available online or for download.
+Some of this material may be available right at your work place or parent command if you are TAD.

-NavyAdvancement.com has available for you the bib reference page, PMK (Professional Military Knowledge) page and rate specific page.
-Also available are links to NKO (Navy Knowledge Online), Navy Personal Command (NPC) and other external links that will assist you in studying for the exam.
+NavyAdvancement.com has available for you the bibs reference page, PMK (Professional Military Knowledge) page and rate specific page.
+Also available are other external links that will assist you in studying for the exam.
 If you know of any additional links, please let me know.

-If you understand what the exam consist of you have passed the second hardest hurdle in taking the test.
-The hardest hurdle of course is to actually study; if you have studied the correct material using all available resources, taking the exam will perhaps be the easiest part of the whole process!
+If you understand what the exam consist of you passed the second hardest hurdle in taking the test.
+The hardest hurdle, of course, is to actually study; if you have studied the correct material using all available resources, taking the exam will perhaps be the easiest part of the whole process!

-The enlisted Navy Advancement Center provides this very subtle note, which states: "The exams differentiate among fully qualified candidates on the basis of who has the most knowledge."
-To differentiate yourself you should seek these other sources of knowledge during your studies.
+The Navy Advancement Center provides this very subtle note, which states: "The exams differentiate among fully qualified candidates on the basis of who has the most knowledge."
+To differentiate yourself, you should seek these other sources of knowledge during your studies.

 Individual Sailors are able to review Enlisted Advancement Worksheet (EAW) data, enter comments, attach supporting documents (if applicable,) sign and maintain awareness of worksheet status through the advancement cycle.
 Sailors can also route post-exam administrative comments to the command Education Services Officer (ESO.)